ryandancy/ryandancy/README.md

 I'm Ryan Dancy (he/him).
 I'm an Associate Quantum Scientist at [Riverlane](https://github.com/riverlane), interested in theoretical computer science and quantum computing.

 I completed my MSc in Mathematics and Foundations of Computer Science (MFoCS) at the University of Oxford in 2025.
+My dissertation was titled *[Quantum Pebble Games with Applications to Lower Bounds for Symmetric Quantum Circuits](https://github.com/ryandancy/ryandancy/msc-dissertation.pdf)*.
 Before that, I completed my Bachelor of Software Engineering in 2024 at the University of Waterloo, Canada.

 Previous positions:
 - Undergraduate Research Assistant with [Prof. Nancy Day](https://cs.uwaterloo.ca/~nday), working on translating [Alloy](https://alloytools.org) to SMT